Buerstenmacher/rom_header/README.md

 	//description is in the file itself

 	File
-	rom_time.h:	basic timing Library; should simplify the use of c++11 clocks
+	rom_time.h:	basic timing Library; simplify the use of c++11 clocks
 	//description is in the file itself

 	File
-	rom_wiringpin.h: code for analog input and output; interface for Sense-Hat
+	rom_wiringpin.h: code for analog input and output on RaspberryPi; interface for Sense-Hat
 	//it depends on installed wiringPi and being on an raspberry-Pi computer

 	File